Does Your Tooth Always Hurt at Night? These Might Be the Reasons Why

 Conclusion

-If nighttime tooth pain keeps returning, don’t wait.
+If nighttime tooth pain keeps returning, do not wait.
 Seek professional evaluation from an experienced Dentist in Burbank, CA who can diagnose the exact cause and offer customized treatment options that stop the pain at its source.
 Prompt care not only relieves your symptoms but also prevents serious complications later.

 Why is my tooth pain only at night?